KSUBlackSquirrel/VexU-Code-2025-2026/code-notebook/week6.md

 10/07/2025
 Today's Goals:
-	Ian, Antonio, and Philip will be debugging a frustrating issue with controller screen printing where multiple lines fail to display properly.
+	Ian, Antonio, and Philip will be continuing to add debugging information to the controller screen to help monitor robot behavior during testing.

 Today's Tasks:
 	We are trying to add more detailed debugging information to the controller screen.
-We want to display multiple values like seconds elapsed and pulse count, but we're running into issues.
+We want to display multiple values like seconds elapsed and pulse count, but we ran into a issue where multiple lines fail to display properly.

-	**The Problem:**
+	The Problem:
 	We tried to print multiple lines to the controller screen:

 ```cpp